kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 ### Implementation Details/Notes/Constraints

-SIG Docs approvers may occasionally need to consider intent.
-The policies produced by this KEP aim to be clear enough so that important / essential topics are accepted and documented, and so that reviews rarely need to consider contributor intent as a factor in approval.
+This KEP originally included language around considering intent of contributors.
+Because intent is effectively impossible to judge (and because contributions are nearly always made with the best intent), this KEP now specifies that third-party content is limited to what's required for in-tree functionality.

-SIG Docs can adds its own guidelines for writing and reviewing content outside the "unambiguously OK" area.
+SIG Docs may add its own guidelines for writing and reviewing ambiguous content.

 For example:
 > Kubernetes requires out-of-tree software and tools to implement: cluster